-The basis of prudential consolidation of Vista Bank Romania (SA) as of 31.12.2020 included only Vista Bank Romania SA 100%.
+The basis of prudential consolidation of Vista Bank Romania (SA) as of 31.12.2021 included Vista Bank Romania SA and Credit Agricole Romania SA.
+Bank prepared the financial statements both at individual and consolidated level, according to international and Romanian accounting standards.

-The financial statements are individual, according to international and Romanian accounting standards.
 The responsible authority for supervision on individual basis of the Bank is National Bank of Romania.